-Many UK health institutes are likely to have direct or indirect investments in Shell.
+Many UK health institutes have direct or indirect investments in Shell.
 Does this conflict with a health-focused mission?

 Listen to this cheery PR for long enough and you could be forgiven for believing that Shell was going green.
 That the leopard has finally changed its spots.